MarineRoboticsGroup/SwarmRobot/documentation/Robot_Data_Collection.md

     4. Change `export ROS_MASTER_URI=http://<insert IP address here>:11311` to the IP address of the master computer
 2. Download Procman-ROS on each of the robots and the master computer if not already installed.
     1. Procman-ROS depends on LCM, python2, and PyGTK
-        1. LCM can be built from source through this [link](https://lcm-proj.github.io/build_instructions.html)
+        1. LCM can be built from source through the github repository [link](https://lcm-proj.github.io/build_instructions.html)
         2. `sudo apt install python-minimal`
         3. `sudo apt install python-gtk2`
     2. `cd ~/catkin_ws/src`